Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in reachability and shortest-path games

 \subsection{Examples}

 In this section, we illustrate the upcoming construction for finite-memory NEs for both settings of interest.
+We construct NEs from (well-chosen) simple segment decompositions of plays.
+The main role of memory in the following is to keep track of two pieces of information: a segment of the play in the considered decomposition (which describes the moves to be made), and the last player to have moved (to track who to punish if necessary).
 We start with a reachability game. \begin{example} We consider the game on the arena depicted in Figure~\ref{fig:ex:reach ne:game} where the objective of $\playerI$ is $\reach{\{t_\playerIndex\}}$ for all $\playerIndex\in\integerInterval{4}$.
 This game has a similar structure to that of the game of Example~\ref{example:ne:roles of memory}.
 To illustrate the idea behind the upcoming construction, we present a finite-memory NE from $\vertex_0$ in which the targets of $\playerOne$ and $\playerTwo$ are visited in its outcome.
-We define NEs from well-structured NE outcomes: we consider the play $\play=\vertex_0\vertex_1\vertex_2t_1\vertex_2\vertex_1\vertex_0t_2^\omega$ in this example.
+In this example, we construct an NE from the NE outcome $\play=\vertex_0\vertex_1\vertex_2t_1\vertex_2\vertex_1\vertex_0t_2^\omega$.
 Intuitively, this is the simplest NE outcome starting in $\vertex_0$ that visits both $t_1$ and $t_2$.

 First, observe that $\play$ can be seen as the combination of the simple history $\segment_1=\vertex_0\vertex_1\vertex_2t_1$ and the simple lasso $\segment_2=t_1\vertex_2\vertex_1\vertex_0t_2^\omega$.
 The simple history $\segment_1$ connects the initial vertex to the first visited target, and the simple lasso $\segment_2$ connects the first target to the second and contains the suffix of the play.
-Therefore, if we were not concerned with the stability of the equilibrium, the outcome $\play$ could be obtained by using a finite-memory strategy profile where all strategies are defined by a Mealy machine with state space $\integerInterval{2}$.
+Therefore, if $\player{3}$ and $\player{4}$ were not looking for a profitable deviation, the outcome $\play$ could be obtained by using a finite-memory strategy profile where all strategies are defined by a Mealy machine with state space $\integerInterval{2}$.
 Intuitively, these strategies would follow $\segment_1$ while remaining in their first memory state $1$, then, when $t_1$ is visited, they would update their memory state to $2$ and follow $\segment_2$.

 We build on these simple Mealy machines with two states.
 We include additional information in each memory state.
 We depict a suitable Mealy machine state space and update scheme in Figure~\ref{fig:ex:reach ne:mealy}.
 The rectangles grouping together states $(\player{3}, \indexSegment)$ and $(\player{4}, \indexSegment)$ represent the memory state $\indexSegment$ of the simpler Mealy machine for $\indexSegment\in\integerInterval{2}$.
 The additional information roughly encodes the last player to act among the players whose objective is not satisfied in $\play$.
 More precisely, an update is performed from the memory state $(\playerI, \indexSegment)$ only if the vertex fed to the Mealy machine appears in $\segment_\indexSegment$ for $\indexSegment\in\integerInterval{2}$.